openstack-archive/kloudbuster/doc/source/quickstart_git.rst

 This is the default installation method for code development.

 It is recommended to run KloudBuster inside a virtual environment.
-However, it can be skipped if installed in a dedicated VM.

 1. Install Dependencies and Clone Git Repository
 ------------------------------------------------